cameronjamesw/horizons_frontend/README.md

 Upon submiting the form, the user will need to log in using the updated password from then on.

+### Inifinite Scroll

+When loading both posts and comments, an infinite scroll component has been implemeneted to fetch more data for the user.
+This component adds to user experience as posts and comments are seamlessly added without the user having to click anywhere to load additional data.

 ### Re-use of components

+A number of components were created and re-used to minimise code duplication.

+#### Asset.js

+- The `Asset.js` component refers to images and loading spinners that are used throughout the application.
+The component takes multiple props, these being `spinner`, `src`, `message` and `height`.

+- If `spinner` is passed to the component then the asset component will display a spinner in it's place - this indicating to the user that data is currently being fetched.

+- If `src` and `height` are passed to the prop, then the asset component will render an image respectively.
+If no `height` is passed then the height will default to the height of the source image passed.

+#### Avatar.js

+- THe `Avatar.js` component refers to the image next to a users profile.
+The component is used extensivelt throughout the `PopularProfiles.js` and `ProfilePage.js` components.

+- The component takes the props of `src`. `height` and `text` with the height component defaulting to 45 if not height is passed.

+- The `Avatar.js` component adds a nice touch to the application whereby users can differentiate between profiles based on the avatar image.
+The `src` prop for the component is defaulted to the `leaf_img` as per instructions via the image field within the backend upon sign up.
+When users edit their profiles, this is when they will be able to change their avatar image.

+#### CategoryList.js

+- The `CategoryList.js` component fetches and renders the list of categories for the user.
+This component saves dulication of code as fetching the current categories is a common theme throughout the web-aplication, therefore having a `CategoriyList.js` component is pivotal.

+- The component is used primarily within the `CreateCategory.js`, `EditCategory.js` and `PostsPage.js` components.
+Rendering this components means that the categories will not need to be rendered elsewhere otherwise.

+#### DeletionModal.js

+- The `DeletionModal.js` component is a bootstrap imported component.
+The component ensures that users which intend to delete a piece of data have the chance to confirm it in the event that it was a misclick.

+- The component takes the props of `HandleDelete` and `DropDown`.
+These two props are to differentiate between where the component is being called.
+THe `HandleDelete` prop ensures the component is called during the handleDelete function within the `CategoryEdit.js` component.

+- Otherwise, the `DropDown` prop ensures that the component is called when the delete button clicked is being called through the `MoreDropdown.js` component.

+#### MoreDropdown.js

+- The `MoreDropdown.js` component provides the user with a neat dropdown menu where they can either choose to edit or delete a post.
+As seen in both the `Post.js` component and the `Comment.js` component, the `MoreDropdown.js` component provides a means for the user updating and deleting the post.

+- Upon clicking the edit button the user will be directed to the respective edit page of the component they wish to update.

+- When clicking the delete button the user will be met with the aforementioned `DeletionModal.js` which ensures the user does have an intention of deleting the data in question.

+- Within the component, 3 functions are rendered.
+The initial `NoreDropdown` function, but also the `ProfileDropdown` component and the `CategoryDropdown` component.
+These functions are slightly different to the default `MoreDropdown` component as they direct to different urls upon being clicked.

+#### NavBar.js

+- The `NavBar.js` component conditionally renders the navbar to the user depending on multiple factors.

+- On being unauthenticated, the user will be greeted with `home`, `sign-in` and `sign-up` - allowing the user to either sign in or sign up and create an account.

+- Upon logging in and being an authenticated user, the user will then be greeted with `home`, `create-post ,`feed`, `liked` and `profile`.
+Attempting to access either the `sign-in` or `sign-up` urls will result in the user being redirected to the home page.

+- Finally, if the user logging in is of an admin status, upon authentication they will be greeted with the aforementioned navbar links, however they will also see the `create-category` link too.
+This is because only admins will have the option to create new categories.

+- Conditional rendering is used to render all the above functionality depending on the user's logged in status.

+#### NotFound.js

+- The `NotFound.js` component displays a neat `page not found` page for the user, in place of a 404 error being displayed.

 ### CRUD Functionality